 Minecraft is developed by Mojang and is played by thousands of players worldwide.
-It started off a while ago and has been successful since with support in Android and iOS along with its flagship PC application.
+It started a while ago and has been successful since with support in Android and iOS along with its flagship PC application.
 It features an open world where players build items and buildings using raw materials.

-Minecraft not responding is nothing new and occurs to even the strongest PCs and laptops every now and then.
+Minecraft not responding is nothing new and occurs to even the strongest PCs and laptops now and then.
 The issue is mostly not related to PC specifications.
 There are numerous settings and configurations which may cause the application not to work as required and cause bizarre problems like the one under discussion.

 What causes Minecraft to become Not Responsive?

-- Outdated Java Version: Minecraft makes use of the Java platform in order to run properly and get its mechanics up and running.
+- Outdated Java Version: Minecraft makes use of the Java platform to run properly and get its mechanics up and running.
 If the Java platform is outdated or not installed properly on your computer, you might experience not responding issues.

 - Outdated Windows: Windows is the main operating system in which Minecraft runs.
-If the OS is outdated or there are some issues, you Minecraft probably won’t be able to run and become unresponsive.
+If the OS is outdated or there are some issues, your Minecraft probably won’t be able to run and become unresponsive.

 - Incomplete/corrupt Minecraft Installation: There are also cases where the Minecraft installation is corrupt or incomplete.
 This might occur if the version was not updated properly or you moved the game manually to another directory.

-- Outdated Minecraft: Minecraft releases updates every now and then to introduce new features and resolve errors and bugs.
+- Outdated Minecraft: Minecraft releases updates now and then to introduce new features and resolve errors and bugs.
 If you have an outdated version, Minecraft might refuse to launch and become unresponsive.

 - Mods: If you are running Minecraft with mods, it is recommended that you disable them and try launching the game again.
 Mods change the behavior of the game by improving the texture.